Bury St Edmunds: Primary and secondary

-At present Suffolk County Council operates a two-tier school system.
-However, some state education in Bury St Edmunds and its catchment area form a three-tier system.
-On 17 February 2014, Suffolk County Council announced that its cabinet would be advised to recommend moving 20 schools in the town from three-tier to a two-tier system – including the closure of four middle schools.
-Under the recommendations, Hardwick, Howard, St James and St Louis middle schools have all closed under the changes in September 2016.

-State primary schools that serve the town are Howard, Westgate, Hardwick, Sebert Wood, Abbot's Green, Sexton's Manor, Guildhall Feoffment, St Edmund's, St Edmundsbury and Tollgate Primary Schools.
-The towns middle schools are Westley and Horringer Court Middle Schools.
+State-funded primary schools that serve the town are Howard, Westgate, Hardwick, Sebert Wood, Abbot's Green, Sexton's Manor, Guildhall Feoffment, St Edmund's, St Edmundsbury and Tollgate Primary Schools.

-Shortly after the appointment of Sally Kennedy as headmistress of County Upper School, it was announced in January 2022 that the trust governing the school and others in the town had the intention of closing Horringer Court and Westley Middle Schools.
-Pupils and staff would be re-located to Tollgate Primary School, and the schools – following years of standing against the system – would be brought in line with the two-tier system in place across the county.

-The town has four upper schools: County Upper School, King Edward VI School, St Benedict's Catholic School and Sybil Andrews Academy.
+The town has four secondary schools: Bury St Edmunds County High School, King Edward VI School, St Benedict's Catholic School and Sybil Andrews Academy.

 In 2019 the town's first Sixth Form College, Abbeygate Sixth Form College, opened.
 It is located on Beeton's Way.
 Upon its opening, King Edward VI School has closed its Sixth Form provision.

 The closest public school (for a period post-war, a Direct grant grammar school) to the town is Culford School, located just north of the town in the village of Culford.
 The town has one independent preparatory school, South Lee School.
 The former Moreton Hall Preparatory School closed in 2020.

 Higher and further

 The town's largest further education provider is West Suffolk College, with over 10,000 students studying with the college every year.
 The college was set to expand in September 2018, following a £7m government grant to help pay for an £8m energy, engineering and manufacturing teaching centre.
 From 2015, students have been able to study foundation and undergraduate degrees at the University of Suffolk at West Suffolk College.